 - TACTIC 4.1.1 — Work with regional memory organizations to include content in the Digital Public Library of America (DPLA) Florida Network.

 STRATEGY 4.2: Host public lectures, colloquia, and dialogs on issues of importance, including topics addressing diversity, equity, accessibility, and inclusion.

-- TACTIC 4.2.1 — Work with Facilities to ensure timely completion of the Kislak Center and promote the facility as a welcoming venue for UM School, College, Center, and Institute community outreach programs.
+- TACTIC 4.2.1 — Work with Facilities to ensure timely completion of the Kislak Center and promote the facility as a welcoming venue for University schools, colleges, centers, and institutes.

 - TACTIC 4.2.2 — Develop a land acknowledgement statement to be made at the start of each public program.